liquidinvestigations/cluster/Readme.md

 ### One Docker Container

-Consul, Vault and Nomad can run in one Docker container with host networking mode.
+Consul, Vault and Nomad can run in one Docker container with host networking mode with these settings:

 ```bash